-Rector of Saga Residential College
+Rector, Saga College

-Professor Sarah Weiss holds a BA with honours in Music History and Theory from the University of Rochester and Eastman School of Music and MA and PhD degrees in Music (with Distinction) from New York University, winning the Dean’s Dissertation Award in 1998.
-An active scholar of Southeast Asian performance and culture, Professor Weiss has taught world music theories, music research methodologies, gender theory, ethnography, hybridity and postcolonial studies, world music surveys, and Javanese gamelan performance in the Departments of Music at the University of Sydney, the University of North Carolina-Chapel Hill, Harvard University, and Yale.
+Associate Professor Sarah Weiss holds a BA with honours in Music History and Theory from the University of Rochester and Eastman School of Music and MA and PhD degrees in Music (with Distinction) from New York University, winning the Dean’s Dissertation Award in 1998.
+An active scholar of Southeast Asian performance and culture, Assoc Prof Weiss has taught world music theories, music research methodologies, gender theory, ethnography, hybridity and postcolonial studies, world music surveys, and Javanese gamelan performance in the Departments of Music at the University of Sydney, the University of North Carolina-Chapel Hill, Harvard University, and Yale.
 She is delighted to continue her teaching and research activities here at Yale-NUS College.

-Professor Weiss is also an active musician.
+Assoc Prof Weiss is also an active musician.
 She regularly performs with Gamelan Singa Nglaras housed in the National University of Singapore’s Southeast Asian Studies Department and has started a faculty a cappella group called The Lecture Notes.

 2013 Perspectives on Balinese Authenticities: Sanggar Çudamani’s Odalan Bali.
 Performing Arts in Postmodern Bali – Changing Interpretations, Founding Traditions, edited by Kendra Stepputat.
 Graz Studies in Ethnomusicology.
 Institute of Ethnomusicology, University of Music and Performing Arts, Graz, Austria, 279-308.